PAEA Board of Directors has approved a Code of Ethics for members and leaders of the Physician Assistant Education Association.

 How does PAEA ensure fairness in the review of conflict of interest inquiries?

 We maintain confidentially and follow due process.
-The Ethics Council follows specific policies and procedures as outlined in the Code of Ethics, identified at 6.01.
+The GEB follows specific policies and procedures as outlined in the Code of Ethics.

 Examples of Conflicts of Interest

-- Site visitor, Commissioner or staff for the Accreditation Review Commission on Education for the Physician Assistant
+- The Accreditation Review Commission on Education for the Physician Assistant